wickedest/Mergely/README.md

 http://mergely.com

-Mergely is a javascript component to diff/merge files interactively in a browser, providing rich API that enables you to easily integrate Mergely into your existing web application.
-It is suitable for comparing text files online, e.g. .txt, .html, .xml, .c, .cpp, .java, etc.  Mergely has a javascript implementation of the Longest Common Subsequence diff algorithm (LCS) and a customizable markup engine.
+Mergely is a JavaScript component for differencing and merging files interactively in a browser (diff/merge), providing rich API that enables you to easily integrate Mergely into your existing web application.
+It is suitable for comparing text files online, for example, .txt, .html, .xml, .c, .cpp, .java, etc.

+Mergely has a JavaScript implementation of the Longest Common Subsequence (LCS) diff algorithm, and a customizable markup engine.

 ## Installation

 ### Installation via webpack
-The recommended way to install mergely is to use npm and [webpack](https://webpack.js.org/) to install mergely and its dependencies.
+The recommended way to install mergely and its dependencies is to use a Node package manager (`npm` or `yarn`) and [webpack](https://webpack.js.org/).

 It is highly recommended that you start by cloning [mergely-webpack](https://github.com/wickedest/mergely-webpack).
-It has everything that you need to get started.
+The webpack has everything that you need to get started.

 ### Angular 6.1.1
 You can also use mergely within angular.
 You can start by cloning [mergely-angular](https://github.com/wickedest/mergely-angular).

 ### Installation via .tgz

-Unpack mergely.tgz into a folder, e.g. `./lib`, and then add the following to the `<head>` of your target html source file.
+Unpack mergely.tgz into a folder, for example, `./lib`, and add the following to the `<head>` of your target HTML source file.

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>